Vall-1996/bh_mass/README.md

 - spec-xxxx-xxxxx-xxxx.fits: some SDSS spectra I practiced fitting on, from this paper: https://arxiv.org/pdf/1509.03634.pdf
 - links.txt: just a backup of some links I had bookmarked as I had to refer back to them a lot.

-Stuff backed up on irulan:
+Stuff backed up on irulan (under /exports/scratch/valeried/ozdes_project and /homes/ouranos/valeried/ozdes_project:

 - The OzDES spectra as specs.tar.gz.
 - The DES DR1 query outputs as desdr_queries.tar.gz.